Close-up of a person's ankle secured with an electronic monitoring device

 Is an Ankle Monitor for Alcohol Detection Reliable?

-Alcohol ankle monitors, specifically SCRAM systems, are used due to their effectiveness and accuracy.
-According to the official website, SCRAM bracelets are available in 48 states and used by thousands of courts and agencies throughout the country.
+Alcohol ankle monitors, specifically SCRAM systems are used due to their effectiveness and accuracy.
+According to the official website, SCRAM bracelets are available in 48 states and used by over thousands of courts and agencies throughout the country.

 SCRAM systems are designed to detect transdermal alcohol content (TAD) and can distinguish between alcohol consumed and alcohol vapor that may be present in the vicinity.
-Ethanol vapor may be recorded as a spike, but it’s reported differently — according to the alcohol consumed.
-SCRAM systems, the parent company attests, are able to detect even minimal amounts of alcohol under .02% BAC, which speaks to the sensitivity of the device.
+Ethanol vapor may be recorded as a spike, but is reported differently than alcohol consumed.
+According to the company, SCRAM systems are able to detect even minimal amounts of alcohol under .02% BAC — speaking to the sensitivity of the device.

-Research that looks at transdermal alcohol monitoring devices more generally found that the devices may not be able to correctly identify the exact BAC in comparison to a breathalyzer, but they were able to detect alcohol consistently.
+Research looking at transdermal alcohol monitoring devices more generally found that the devices may not be able to correctly identify the exact BAC in comparison to a breathalyzer, but were able to detect alcohol consistently.
 Since the main purpose of an alcohol monitoring bracelet is to detect alcohol consumption, they work as intended.
 A study evaluating the SCRAM system's ability to detect different levels of alcohol consumption found that the device has reliable detection and found low false-positive rates.
-But are alcohol ankle monitors actually beneficial?
+Alcohol ankle monitors may work, but are they actually beneficial?

 Benefits of Alcohol Monitoring Bracelets